HouseTrip/housetrip.github.com/_posts/2014-06-24-breaking-down-a-rails-2-monolith-using-plugins.md

 rest of the application and it can be worked on and tested in isolation.
 It could even eventually be moved outside the application.

-The folllowing describes the various aspects of moving domain logic into a plugin.
+The following describes the various aspects of moving domain logic into a plugin.

 ## Using an alternative plugin folder